 Adding it all up, if you’d truly like to maximize the selling price of the business you’ve spent a great part of your working life building, and completely retire from it one day, you need to start at least 2-3 years in advance.

-If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a free, strictly confidential, consultation with us, have them contact me at email@example.com
+If you know of a business owner who’s thinking of selling or buying a business and who might benefit from a complimentary, strictly confidential, consultation with us, have them contact me at email@example.com

-I’d be happy to provide a free copy of my white paper entitled, Value Drivers To Maximize the Selling Price of Your Business.
+I’d be happy to provide a complimentary copy of my white paper entitled, Value Drivers To Maximize the Selling Price of Your Business.